 As a very basic definition, outdoor shoes have cleats while indoor shoes, also called flats, do not.
-But it gets a bit more complicated than that these days.
+But it also gets a bit more complicated than that these days.

-The turf used at most indoor soccer facilities now allows them to permit hard ground cleats (but not soft ground ones).
-And there's also the category of turf shoes, which have small rubber studs to give you additional traction.
+The type of turf used at most indoor soccer facilities now allows them to permit hard ground cleats (but not soft ground ones, which are longer removable studs, sometimes made of metal, that are used for better traction in wet or muddy conditions).

 The Adidas Samba Classic gets its name for a reason; it’s an iconic brand and has stood the test of time.
 It seems to never go out of style, dating back to when it first came onto the scene around the 1950s.

 This model is made up of synthetic upper material with tri-star flex grooves to improve movement.
 It also has ribbed lines across the upper to increase ball control, touch, passing, and shooting

 The Adidas Mundial Goal is an upgraded version of the Adidas Samba Classic.
 It has softer leather and an upgraded rubber sole slightly similar to the Classic but with some added touches.

 4. Nike Magista Onda IC

 The Nike Magista Onda IC has a rubber web coating over the synthetic leather upper sole for more ball control, touch, passing, and shooting.
 It also offers an off-center lacing system.

 5. Nike Hypervenom Phelon II IC

-In addition, its foam padded collar and die-cut EVA midsole helps with comfort.
+In addition, its foam padded collar and die-cut EVA midsole help with comfort.
 This model also has a stylish bright look that has been known to turn heads on the pitch.

-All in all, playing indoor soccer can involve different types of shoes depending on the surface, but if you're looking for a flat-soled shoe that is the most versatile and can also be used on a gym floor or concrete outdoor surface, these are some of the best choices you can make.
+All in all, playing indoor soccer can require different types of shoes depending on the surface that you play on.
+But if you're looking for a flat-soled shoe (which is the most versatile and can also be used on a gym floor or concrete outdoor surface), these are some of the best choices you can make.